|

 Gemini-X RF board |

-Let's take a look at the transmission modes available:
+2.4 GHz or sub-900 MHz operation is supported in all modes.
+Let's take a look at the transmission modes in more detail:

 'Standard' ELRS mode

 Most sailplane pilots will be using receivers such as the RadioMaster ER6, ER6G, ER8G etc. For these, only a single transmit path is used.
-The following configuration is well proven:
+The following configuration is well proven and is the one that I used for flight tests:

 - Packet rate: 100 Full 2.4G or 333 Full 2.4G